sigcsets/sigcse2016/authors/bofs.md

   Updates to BOF Title, Proposer & Abstract:        \<? echo \$bofAndPosterUpdatesDeadline; ?\>
   ------------------------------------------------- --------------------------------------------------
 {% endcomment %}

+{% include submissiondetails.html plural="Birds of a Feather" %}

 {% section What Is A Birds Of A Feather? %}